 When an editor can put a face to a name, you’re more likely to get your stories accepted.
-If the editor remembers you as that relatively charming person who chatted them up at a conference in a reasonably articulate manner, without being too pushy, you are well on your way to establishing a good working relationship.
+If the editor remembers you as that charming person who chatted them up at a conference in an articulate manner, without being too pushy, you're on your way to establishing a good working relationship.

-You can meet an editor by making an appointment and meeting face-to-face in his/her office.
-So much work is done virtually these days, that this isn't always feasible, but sometimes it's possible.
+You can meet an editor by making an appointment and meeting face-to-face in his/her office, if they're local.
+This isn't always feasible, but sometimes it's possible.

 I have lunch with a couple of my local editors occasionally, when I want to discuss my next batch of articles with them.
 Editors are busy people, but most of them enjoy meeting their writers if you live in the same city.